Ashraful-Reza/Investigating-Texts-and-Calls/README.md

 In this project:

-- Apply my Python knowledge to breakdown problems into their inputs and outputs.
+- Applied my Python knowledge to breakdown problems into their inputs and outputs.
-- Perform an efficiency analysis of your solution.
+- Performed an efficiency analysis of my solution.

 ## About the data
 The text and call data are provided in .csv files.